 If one of the above is your definition of a blog, then you probably will fall into one of those categories of bloggers that never live up to their full potential.

-Not treating your blog as a business is one of the top reasons why blogs fail.
+Not treating your blog as a business is one of the top reasons blogs fail.

-This is because you will start focusing on what matters and stop celebrating vanity metrics that don’t add value to your business and pocket.
+This is because you will focus on what matters and stop celebrating vanity metrics that don’t add value to your business and pocket.